Nithya20bcs4070/nithyaproject/README.md

 # nithyaproject
-This project is based on Web development by using using Angular.JS, flask and backend is Mongodb.
+Mall customer segmentation.
+The aim of the project is to cluster the customer based on the behavioural pattern.